 Jones Field, located at 2615 N Center St, Bonham, TX 75418.
 Jones Field is owned and operated by the City of Bonham.
-Using the FAA identifier F00 and having a 4,000 foot by 75 foot asphalt runway aligned on 17/35.
+Using the FAA identifier F00 (KF00) and having a 4,000 foot by 75-foot asphalt runway aligned on 17/35 degrees respectively.
 Jones Field is open to the public and has 100LL aviation fuel and an aircraft mechanic on site.
 On any given day visitors can see various aircraft coming and going, including small planes, private jets, and local crop dusters.

 |Variation||6 E 1990|